SJECollins/ci-pp4-pet-rx/README.md

 The "Add Animal" page is available to users who are registered and whose account is active.

 The form requires the animal's "Name", "Surname", "Date of birth", "Species", "Breed", "Sex" and "Weight".
-The Date of birth field provides the user with a datepicker to make input easier and prevent user error.
+The Date of birth field provides the user with a date picker to make input easier and prevent user error.
 The fields for Species and Sex provide dropdown menus with options for the user.
 The field for weight takes a number.
 As all fields are required, the user is prompted to fill any empty fields if they attempt to submit the form without all fields filled.

 Upon submitting the form, the user is redirected to the Records page.